NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/KeyboardChip.md

 ## Remarks

-### How to use
+### How to use the event
 The keyboard chip takes advantage of [CPU](.CPU.md) events, which can be hard to wrap your head around at first.
 The following is a brief tutorial on how to log the name of the key that's currently being pressed or released.

 First, place a keyboard chip and a CPU on your gadget and select the CPU with the Multitool:

 ![Selecting the CPU](./../../../assets/docs/KeyboardChip/SelectingCPU.png)

-Then, select EventChannels and set the first channel to the keyboard chip.
+Then, select `EventChannels` and set the first channel to the keyboard chip.

 ![Setting the event channel](../../../assets/docs/KeyboardChip/EventChannel.png)